GET IN TOUCH

 How to Stop or Reverse a Nebraska Bank Levy

-A Nebraska bank levy is stressful, but taxpayers have several options to stop or reverse the action.
+A Nebraska bank levy can be stressful, but taxpayers have several options to stop or reverse it.
 Because banks may freeze funds on the date the levy is served, fast action is crucial.
 The following steps outline the most effective ways to respond.

 1. Pay the Full Balance